ChrisTitusTech/linutil/docs/userguide.md

 - **Fallout 76 Custom INI**: This script will add a Custom Fallout 76 INI file that improves performance and stability.
 It also includes some quality of life improvements.

+### Console Emulators

+- **RetroArch**: Frontend for emulators, game engines and media players.
+NO Games or Bios' are included
+- **Mesen 2**: NES and SNES Emulator.
+NO Games are included
+- **snes9x**: Super Nintendo Emulator.
+NO Games are included
+- **bsnes**: Super Nintendo Emulator.
+NO Games are included
+- **mGBA**: Nintendo Game Boy Advance Emulator.
+NO Games are included
+- **Mupen 64 Plus**: N64 Emulator.
+NO Games are included
+- **Dolphin Emulator**: GameCube and Wii Emulator.
+NO Games are included
+- **MelonDS**: Nintendo DS and DSi Emulator.
+NO Games are included
+- **Ryujinx**: Nintendo Switch emulator.
+NO Games are included
+- **PCSX**: A Playstation emulator.
+NO Games or Bios' are included
+- **PCSX2**: A Playstation 2 emulator.
+NO Games or Bios' are included
+- **Play!**: An Experimental Playstation 2 emulator.
+NO Games or Bios' are included
+- **RPCS3**: A Playstation 3 emulator.
+NO Games or Bios' are included
+- **XEMU**: An Original Xbox emulator.
+NO Games or Bios' are included
+- **Xenia**: An Experimental Xbox 360 emulator.
+NO Games or Bios' are included
+- **Blastem**: A Genesis emulator.
+NO Games are included
+- **Kronos**: A Sega Saturn emulator.
+NO Games are included
+- **Flycast**: A Dreamcase emulator.
+NO Games are included

 ## Security

 - **FirewallD Firewall Baselines (CTT)**: Configure FirewallD with CTT's recommended baseline rules for improved system security.
 For more information visit: https://christitus.com/linux-security-mistakes